Large-scale density and velocity field reconstructions with neural networks: Introduction

 The main criticism of NNs is related to the interpretability of the inferred mapping between observed and underlying fields.
-In fact, one of the goals of this paper is to elucidate the connection between NNs and well-known statistical estimators, namely the mean posterior estimator and the popular WF \citep{goodfellow_deep_2016}.
+Therefore, one of the main goals of this paper is to elucidate the connection between NNs and well-known statistical estimators, namely the mean posterior estimator and the popular WF \citep{goodfellow_deep_2016}.
 For Gaussian fields, we show that a NN minimizing the commonly adopted Mean Squared Error (MSE) loss function is identical to the WF.
 Furthermore, we employ 2\textsuperscript{nd}-order Lagrangian perturbation theory (2LPT) \citep{moutarde_precollapse_1991,bouchet_weakly_1992,Buchert1993,Gramann1993,bouchet_perturbative_1995,Zheligovsky2014} to efficiently generate non-Gaussian fields.
-We explore the performance of the NN reconstruction on these non-Gaussian fields and compare it to the performance of the WF.
+We explore the performance of the NN reconstruction on these non-Gaussian fields and compare it to the performance of the WF, to demonstrate that the NN reconstruction approaches the nonlinear mean posterior estimate, which captures nonlinear features and reduces the MSE beyond the capability of the linear WF reconstruction.
+Additionally, the traditional WF acts as a benchmark for assessing the NN method.

 In \cref{sec:methodology}, we describe the NN methodology for the reconstruction of density and velocity fields.
 The section also clarifies the connection with the WF and contains details of our specific NN architecture. \Cref{sec:data} presents the Gaussian and 2LPT mock data, generated from a realistic power spectrum, for training the NN.
 In \cref{sec:results}, the NN and WF are applied to the mock fields.
 Here the equivalence of NN and WF for Gaussian data is explicitly demonstrated.
 Afterwards, a detailed assessment of the performance of the NN reconstruction is presented for the 2LPT mocks.
+In \cref{sec:nbar}, we explore the dependence of the MSE on the mean galaxy density.
 We conclude in \cref{sec:discussion} with a discussion of the main results and potential improvements and extensions.
 The \cref{sec:2LPT_data_generation} provides technical details on 2LPT and the corresponding data generation.
 In \cref{sec:WF_computation}, we describe the numerical computation of the WF.